 - Securing basic needs, such as food or short-term emergency housing accommodations/housing changes

 Confidentiality and Privacy

 UMatter Case Managers are confidential service providers.
 Our case managers will not share any identifiable information with the police, your family/parents, or anyone else without your permission first.
-Exceptions to that rule include cases where there is concern of imminent harm to yourself, someone else, or the campus community.
+Exceptions to that rule include cases where there is a concern of imminent harm to yourself, someone else, or the campus community.

-While maintaining confidentiality, employees and staff within the UMatter: Student Support and Advocacy Office must report the nature, date, and general location of an incident to the Title IX Coordinator, along with a list of any supportive measures that were provided.
-This limited report – which includes no information that would directly or indirectly identify the student – helps keep the Title IX Coordinator informed of the general extent and nature of the alleged sexual violence on and off campus so the Coordinator can track patterns, evaluate the scope of the problem, if any, and formulate appropriate campus-wide responses, if necessary.
+While maintaining confidentiality, employees, and staff within the UMatter: Student Support and Advocacy Office must report the nature, date, and general location of an incident to the Title IX Coordinator, along with a list of any supportive measures that were provided.
+This limited report – which includes no information that would directly or indirectly identify the student – helps keep the Title IX Coordinator informed of the general extent and nature of the alleged sexual violence on and off-campus so the Coordinator can track patterns, evaluate the scope of the problem, if any, and formulate appropriate campus-wide responses, if necessary.
 This limited report also helps ensure that the University is in compliance with Title IX.”

 If you feel you are in immediate danger of harm by another person or yourself, call 911.
 It is important that physical and emotional needs are met first.
 For mental health crisis support, please click here to learn about your options.